VatanAgnihotri/travelopia_project/README.md

 3. This will start the server on the **http://localhost:8000/**.
 Just go to this and you will get the application running.

+4. To access the admin page, please use the below creds. **
+    Username: Admin
+    Password: Admin@123**

 **This application is already live on: https://assessment-travelopia-project.onrender.com/**